Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 == Changelog ==

 = 1.6 =
+* Remove the "Edit as HTML" options for the inner blocks of the Premium Content Block.
 * Remove plugin that notified users of the new location of Block Patterns.
 * Remove obsolete typedefs for @wordpress/icons.
 * Support for any UTF-8 character in the Premium Content block.